-- 6.2.7 As previously described, the Proposed Scheme is generally assessed in relation to land required for permanent infrastructure works (i.e. areas lost to development) and temporary construction stage works (i.e. additional land required to enable construction activity). - 6.2.8 In order to account for any local adjustments that may be required on-site for permanent works, a 2-5m offset is applied around the extent of permanent infrastructure where possible.
-All land within this offset is considered within a 'permanent works assessment boundary'. - 6.2.9 For additional land identified to enable construction stage activities and access, it is considered that such areas may be temporarily used/ trafficked during construction, but that they will be suitable for restoration to a condition that enables recovery post-completion. - 6.2.10 Figure 6-1 provides an overview of the permanent (solid red line) and temporary works (solid green line) boundaries applied in the assessment of the Proposed Scheme.
+- 6.2.7 As previously described, the Proposed Scheme is generally assessed in relation to land required for permanent infrastructure works (i.e. areas lost to development) and temporary construction stage works (i.e. additional land required to enable construction activity). - 6.2.8 In order to account for any local adjustments that may be required on-site for permanent works, a five metre (5m) offset is applied around the extent of permanent infrastructure where possible.
+All land within this offset is considered within a 'permanent works assessment boundary'. - 6.2.9 For additional land identified to enable construction stage activities and access, it is considered that such areas may be temporarily used/trafficked during construction, but that they will be suitable for restoration to a condition that enables full recovery post-completion.. - 6.2.10 Figure 6-1 provides an overview of the permanent (solid red line) and temporary works (solid green line) assessment boundaries applied in the assessment of the Proposed Scheme.
 A range of infrastructure details are also shown, including the proposed road layout, earthworks extents and pre-earthworks drainage, watercourse diversions and culverts, road drainage networks, SuDS basin locations and compensatory flood storage areas.
-The full extent of the Proposed Scheme, with assessment boundaries, is shown in Drawings 5.1 to 5.9 (Volume 3). - 6.2.11 It should be noted that Figure 6.1 also shows a broken dot/ dash red line boundary around areas identified as required to replace or extend shelter belt trees on the east (southbound) side of the Proposed Scheme.
-These areas are shown to define an indicative 30m wide area required for winter resilience (WR) shelter belt planting (e.g. around the Dalwhinnie Junction). - 6.2.12 Each indicative WR area is offset 30m from the edge of the southbound road verge.
-This is to provide a 'drop zone' for snow to minimise risk of snow drift onto the carriageway.
-These 30m zones are included as a recommended minimum (Tabler, 2003). - 6.2.13 As noted in previous chapters, the River Truim is part of the River Spey Special Area of Conservation (SAC), and the DMRB Stage 3 design and assessment boundaries have taken account of local river migration based on most recent A9 dualling topographic survey and aerial photography.
+The full extent of the Proposed Scheme, with assessment boundaries, is shown in Drawings 5.2 to 5.8 (Volume 3).

-Figure 6-1: Permanent and Temporary Works assessment boundaries approach
+Figure 6-1: Permanent and temporary works assessment boundaries approach